3 Reasons Why Cash in Lieu of Benefits is a Bad Idea for Government Contractors

 Posted in: Employee Benefits

 Government contractors providing service work are required by government regulations to either provide fringe benefits in an amount specified in the contract, or pay the designated fringe amounts in cash to their employees, otherwise known as “cash in lieu of benefits”.
-Service contractors who try to utilize a traditional benefit plan and platform for employees to meet specific fringe requirements quickly realize that they have to spend an inordinate amount of time administering the benefits for this segment of their employee population in order to stay compliant with federal regulations.
+Service contractors who try to utilize a traditional benefit plan instead of approved SCA health plans to meet specific fringe requirements quickly realize that they have to spend an inordinate amount of time administering the benefits for this segment of their employee population in order to stay compliant with federal regulations.

 After more than 10 years working with government contractors, I have found there are three main reasons why cash in lieu of benefits puts you as a government contractor at a competitive disadvantage.

 - Competitive disadvantage on labor costs: Contractors who opt to pay cash in lieu of benefits are at a competitive disadvantage on their labor costs because they incur additional expenses in the form of payroll burden.
 The additional cash workers get in their pay drives up costs for employers in the form of applicable payroll taxes and payroll related expenses such as FICA, FUTA, SUI and workers’ compensation premiums.
 Contractors actually end up losing money this way.
 Below is an example of a cost saving analysis that illustrates the savings as a result of providing benefits versus paying the fringe in cash:

 |Fringe Rate Paid in Cash||Fringe Rate Paid Into Benefit Plan|